alvaroof/DS-Sparkify/README.md

 # DS-Sparkify
-Capstone Project for the Data Scientist Nanodegree @ Udacity
+Capstone Project for the Data Scientist Nanodegree @ Udacity.
+There is a blog post associated to it, which you can visit [here](https://medium.com/@ortiz.fernandez.alvaro/sparkify-137817f1dde4).

 ### Table of Contents